ScrPzz/matlab_various/README.md

 **FindCurvRadiusGivenSemistep** function returns the radius of curvature given a half distance between three points taken along the path, that is the radius of the osculating circle calculated as a circumference passing through three points.

+** graphPartial** function return partial derivatives of a graph given its coordinates.
+Movmean filtered derivatives and sign of the derivatives are optional ouputs.